Wushu at the 1990 Asian Games

 Wushu was contested by both men and women at the 1990 Asian Games in Haidian Gymnasium, Beijing, China from September 29 to October 4, 1990.
-The wushu competition consisted of three events: Changquan, Nanquan and Taijiquan, for both genders.
+The wushu competition consisted of three events: Changquan, Nanquan and tai chi, for both genders.
 The changquan combined event consisted of changquan, one long weapon discipline, and one short weapon discipline.
 The competition attracted 96 competitors from 11 nations.